Limulo/website-restyle2016/_posts/2017-10-19-animators-sine-ramp.md

 Now suppose we want to change the frequency in run time, it is like if we want to move from the oscillation on the left to the one shown in the right side of the illustration above.

-The frequency must update itself to the new desired one and we need also to take care of the phase we are at in order not to brake the animation coherence.
+The frequency must be updated to the new desired value and we need also to take care of the phase we are at in order not to brake the animation coherence.

 How can we calculate all the needed parameters?